Volue-Public/energy-mesh-python/README.md

 :blue_book: [Documentation](https://volue-public.github.io/energy-mesh-python/)

-Master version of the Mesh Python SDK requires at least 2.13 version of Volue Energy's Mesh server.
+Refer to the [versions page](https://volue-public.github.io/energy-mesh-python/versions.html) to check what version of Volue Energy's Mesh server is compatible with the master version of the Mesh Python SDK.